The next CHAP class begins on Friday, January 19th. Contact email@example.com or call (303) 722-5150 to learn more.

 CHAP Schedule of Training (Complete schedule takes place at the CLLARO Office)

 Interpretation provided in English and Spanish.
-Childcare available upon request.
+Childcare Provided on site.

 Thanks to CLLARO’s longtime partnership with Polly Baca, CLLARO launched the Community Health Advocacy Program (CHAP) in 2014.
 CHAP seminars improve community members’ leadership, policy advocacy, and grassroots organizing skills in order to confront a variety of health disparities that exist in their communities.